 An Honours graduate of the University of Aberdeen, Fellow of the Royal Geographical Society, the Royal Society of Arts and elected Fellow of the Society of Antiquities of Scotland.

-Transplanted from Edinburgh to Seattle some 21 years ago, regular visits back to the UK keep me brushed up with history with visits to museums, and pubs to keep my accent authentic!
+Transplanted from Edinburgh to Seattle some 22 years ago, regular visits back to Britain keep me brushed up with history with visits to museums, and pubs to keep my accent authentic!

 I find history fascinating and war generates stories – lots of them.
 Some are bizarre, some heroic, some dreadful and others genuinely uplifting, showing humanity can still shine through dark times.